Ian McEwan: Views on religion and politics

-Following the referendum on the United Kingdom's membership of the European Union resulting in a win for the Leave or 'Brexit' campaign in June 2016, McEwan wrote a critical opinion article for The Guardian titled "Britain is changed utterly.
+Following the referendum on the United Kingdom's membership of the European Union resulting in a win for the Leave or Brexit campaign in June 2016, McEwan wrote a critical opinion article for The Guardian titled "Britain is changed utterly.
 Unless this summer is just a bad dream", published on 9 July 2016.
-In the article, McEwan wrote of consequences of the 'Brexit' vote: "Everything is changed utterly.
+In the article, McEwan wrote of the consequences of the Brexit vote: "Everything is changed utterly.
 Or about to be, as soon as your new leader is chosen.
 The country you live in, the parliamentary democracy that ruled it, for good or bad, has been trumped by a plebiscite of dubious purpose and unacknowledged status.
 From our agriculture to our science and our universities, from our law to our international relations to our commerce and trade and politics, and who and what we are in the world – all is up for a curious, unequal renegotiation with our European neighbours".
-McEwan's piece appeared to conclude with a sense of bewilderment and unease at how events were panning out, anticipating the ascension of Theresa May to the leadership of the Conservative Party and her appointment as Prime Minister, and noting how the previously unthinkable in British politics had actually happened.
-McEwan's article was published on 9 July, and May effectively won the Conservative Party leadership contest on 11 July, which precipitated her appointment as Prime Minister two days later.
-In May 2017, speaking at a London conference on Brexit, apparently referring to what he believed to be the older demographic of leave voters, McEwan stated that 'one and a half million oldsters freshly in their graves' would result in a putative second referendum returning a 'remain' outcome.
+McEwan's piece appeared to conclude with a sense of bewilderment and unease at how events were panning out, anticipating the ascension of Theresa May to the leadership of the Conservative Party and her appointment as prime minister, and noting how the previously unthinkable in British politics had actually happened.
+McEwan's article was published on 9 July, and May effectively won the 2016 Conservative Party leadership election on 11 July, which precipitated her appointment as prime minister two days later.
+In May 2017, speaking at a London conference on Brexit, apparently referring to what he believed to be the older demographic of leave voters, McEwan stated that "one and a half million oldsters freshly in their graves" would result in a putative second referendum returning a Remain outcome.

 Personal life

-McEwan has been married twice.
+McEwan lives in London, and has been married twice.
 His first marriage was to Penny Allen, an astrologer and alternative practitioner, with whom he had two sons.
 The marriage ended in 1995.
 Two years later in 1997, McEwan married Annalena McAfee, a journalist and writer who was formerly the editor of The Guardian's Review section.
-McEwan lives in London.

 In 2002, McEwan discovered that he had a brother who had been given up for adoption during the Second World War; the story became public in 2007.
-The brother, a bricklayer named David Sharp, was born six years earlier than McEwan, when their mother was married to a different man.
+The brother, a bricklayer named David Sharp, was born six years earlier than McEwan when their mother was married to a different man.
 Sharp has the same mother and father as McEwan but was born from an affair that occurred before they married.
 After her first husband was killed in combat, McEwan's mother married her lover, and Ian was born a few years later.
 The brothers are in regular contact and McEwan has written a foreword to Sharp's memoir.

-McEwan was a long-time friend of Christopher Hitchens, the writer and polemicist.
+McEwan was a long-time friend of the writer and polemicist Christopher Hitchens.